 Visit to Baden-Baden in August to revive Béatrice et Bénédict in an augmented form (14 and 18 August).

 Berlioz publishes his last signed article for the Journal des Débats on 8 October, on Bizet’s opera Les Pêcheurs de perles [The Pearl Fishers].

-He encounters great difficulties in staging Les Troyens in a truncated form at the Théâtre-Lyrique.
-It is eventually premièred on 4 November and runs to 21 performances until 20 December.
+Les Troyens are staged in a truncated form at the Théâtre-Lyrique.
+The work is eventually premièred on 4 November and runs to 21 performances until 20 December.
 Madame Charton-Demeur sings the role of Didon.
 Paris will wait another 140 years to see Les Troyens staged complete and without cuts in 2003 at the Théâtre du Châtelet, on the opposite side of the Place du Châtelet.

 Arrangement of the Marche troyenne as a concert piece (January).

 Harriet Smithson’s remains are moved to the cemetery in Montmartre from the Saint Vincent Cemetery which was due for demolition (3 February or 3 March).